itfrombit/osx_handmade/README.md

 If you want to run the HandmadeRendererTest with textures, you will have to recreate the sample textures that Casey created on stream and put them in the ./data/renderer_test directory.
-I recreated them with Gimp on OS X, but I didn't want to redistribute Casey's original artwork.
+I recreated them with Gimp on macOS, but I didn't want to redistribute Casey's original artwork.

-WARNING: The popular native graphics editing packages on OS X (Acorn, Pixelmator, Affinity Photo, Preview, etc.) either do not export bitmaps at all, or do not write bitmaps in the .bmp format that the Handmade Hero code expects.
+WARNING: The popular native graphics editing packages on macOS (Acorn, Pixelmator, Affinity Photo, Preview, etc.) either do not export bitmaps at all, or do not write bitmaps in the .bmp format that the Handmade Hero code expects.
 The y-axis is